nebuly-ai/nos/doc/pull-images.md

 images from our private GitHub container registry.

-The k8s manifests for deploying Nebulnetes components expect the Docker credentials to be stored in a secret called `ghcr` in the namespace `n8s-system`.
+The k8s manifests for deploying Nebulnetes components expect the Docker credentials to be stored in a secret called `ghcr` in the namespace `nos-system`.
 You can create the secret by following these steps:

 1. Create a personal access token with the `read:packages` scope on GitHub.
 You can find more information on how to create a personal access